Gambling addiction treatment at Kolmac: Outpatient care for gambling disorder and co-occurring conditions

 The legalization of sports betting and the rapid expansion of online gambling platforms have made the behavior more accessible and, by clinical observation, more common.
 According to the National Council on Problem Gambling, an estimated 2.5 million U.S. adults meet criteria for severe gambling disorder, with another 5 to 8 million at risk of developing it.

-Signs of Gambling Disorder
+Signs of gambling disorder

 Gambling disorder usually develops gradually and is easier to recognize from a clinical distance than from inside it.
 Common signs include: